MicrosoftDocs/defender-docs/articles/defender-for-cloud/includes/defender-for-containers-enable-plan-arc.md

 ## Verify the deployment

-To verify that your cluster has the Defender sensor installed on it, follow the steps on one of the following tabs:
+To verify that your cluster has the Defender sensor installed on it, follow the steps on one of the following tabs.

 ### [Azure portal - Defender for Cloud](#tab/k8s-verify-asc)